-Table Topic: Community-Driven ResearchParticipants: Nettie, Brit, Gayle
+Table Topic: Community-Driven Research

+Participants: Nettie, Brit, Gayle

 What questions are you asking and why are they potentially important to both regions?

 A broad range of questions: Important: 1.
 Without early inclusion, solutions won't be accepted or functional.
 2. Skills transfer needs to be built in.
 3. What does a framework look like and how is it built/ maintained?
 Cooperative Extension Model?
 Also talking about moose & ticks, climate hazards, coastal infrastructure, WWF, Citizen science, visiting scientists/post-docs.

 What factors related to this are similar and different between the two regions?

 Climate hazards have a lot of cross-over between AK-ME.
 AK Is forced to be ahead, but collaboration would help.
 Geographic scope is different, coastal erosion exacerbated in AK.
 Both states have a climate plan.

-What do we not know yet?
-What people/perspectives might be missing?
 How to fund coordination and champions?

 How do we fund a stable infrastructure?

 How do we get cooperation and compliance from outside?

 What resources, tools, data, do you already have?
 What might be possible working together?
 Integration/community-controlled conversation.

 Need to connect KSMC with KALI (Kodiak Archipelago Leaders Institute)